piratesephiroth/LaMulanaScript/README.md

 The remaining pairs contain the starting horizontal offset and the width.
 * The {COL} command uses the CMY color model, so basically the opposite of RGB values.
 000-000-000 is white, 255-255-255 is black.
+* The executable was compiled with Mono so it runs on non-Windows operating systems as well.